miaozhun/scRecover/README.md

 **`scRecover`** is an R package for **imputation of single-cell RNA-seq (scRNA-seq) data**.
 It will detect and impute dropout values in a scRNA-seq raw read counts matrix while **keeping the real zeros unchanged**.

-**`scRecover`** employs the Zero-Inflated Negative Binomial (ZINB) model for dropout probability estimation of each gene and accumulation curves for prediction of dropout number in each cell.
-By combination with scImpute, SAVER and MAGIC, it not only detects dropout/real zeros **at higher accuracy**, but also **improve the downstream clustering and visualization results**.
+Since there are both dropout zeros and real zeros in scRNA-seq data, imputation methods should not impute all the zeros to non-zero values.
+To distinguish dropout and real zeros, **`scRecover`** employs the Zero-Inflated Negative Binomial (ZINB) model for dropout probability estimation of each gene and accumulation curves for prediction of dropout number in each cell.
+By combination with scImpute, SAVER and MAGIC, it not only detects dropout and real zeros **at higher accuracy**, but also **improve the downstream clustering and visualization results**.

 # 2. Citation